Mycorrhizal Fungi

 Mycorrhizal fungi form mutually beneficial relationships with over 95% of common plant species.

-They surround and even enter the roots of these plants, and provide nutrients such as phosphorus (and to a lesser degree, nitrogen) and water to plants in exchange for carbohydrates.
+They surround and even enter the roots of these plants, and provide nutrients such as phosphorus (and to a lesser degree, nitrogen), trace elements, and water to plants in exchange for carbohydrates.

-The product seems to be especially helpful in improving the quality and health of a newly seeded lawn.
+The product is also helpful in improving the quality and health of a newly seeded lawn.

-In soil that has recently been tilled/worked, compacted, waterlogged, drought-stressed, or treated with chemicals, mycorrhiza will be lacking.
-They are not present in imported topsoil or most potting soil mixes, either, and they cannot be multiplied in compost as they need a living plant host to survive.
+In soil that has recently been tilled/worked, compacted, waterlogged, drought-stressed, or treated with chemicals, mycorrhizae will be lacking.
+They are typically not present in imported topsoil or most potting soil mixes, either, and they cannot be multiplied in compost as they need a living plant host to survive.

 In any of these scenarios, they need to be added back to the soil.
-They are essential to optimum plant health and should always be used whenever planting or seeding.
+These fungi are essential to optimum plant health and should be used whenever planting or seeding, propagating, or transplanting.
+The fungi will stay with the plant for life, so you only need to do this once!

 “The endomycorrhizal fungi that Janice and I got from you last month has been incredibly effective.
 I’m particularly surprised by how quickly roses react to it.
 After inoculation, the roses I treated dropped all their diseased leaves and flushed out in new healthy growth.
 I’ve treated my own plants and several client ‘rose gardens’ now with the same encouraging results.”